Thomas Applegate Sr. (born in England, 1600; died at age 62 in 1662, likely in NJ)

 William married Sarah Wiggins in 1757 and they had 9 children: Robert, Ruth, Catherine, William II, Jemima, Alice, Isaiah, Rebecca and Elizabeth.
 Between 1763 and 1766, he and his family moved from New Jersey to Elizabeth, Allegheny County, PA.
 Shortly after 1800, he and his family migrated from PA to Corydon, Indiana.
 The grandmother of the Applegate sisters, Grace Daniel Applegate, told us stories about our ancestors coming down the Ohio River to Corydon.
 They would have begun the journey of 400 miles at Pittsburgh, near Elizabeth, and disembarked at Leavenworth, IN, which is 15 miles west of Corydon.

 New Jersey Settlement papers: “The first tax list of Rostraver Twp, Bedford County, PA in 1772, lists William and his three brothers, Benjamin, Thomas & Daniel.
 William was listed as a Ranger on the Frontier in the Continental Line, 1778-1783, and served in Hugh Goudy’s company.
 In 1783, the Westmoreland County, return transcript of property, lists William as possessing 300 acres of land, 3 horses, 5 head of cattle, 8 sheep, and 11 white inhabitants.
 He received a patent of land formerly owned by James Dean.
 This tract was surveyed on September 16, 1790 and was patented to William Applegate on June 23, 1794, which was called “Apple Orchard”.
 In 1791, he was taxed in Elizabeth Twp, Allegheny County.
 On Apr 15, 1801, William and his wife, Sarah, now living in North Beaver Twp, Allegheny County, transferred this property to sons, Isaiah, William and Robert.
-It is likely that he moved to Indiana after this property transfer.
-The 1830 Census of Indiana lists William Applegate, Sr.”

-A History of Adams County, Ohio-From its earliest settlement to the Present Time, by Nelson W Evans & Emmons B. Stivers: “Edward Evans wife, Jemima Applegate, died January 7, 1844.
+Colorful story: A History of Adams County, Ohio-From its earliest settlement to the Present Time, by Nelson W Evans & Emmons B. Stivers: “Edward Evans wife, Jemima Applegate, died January 7, 1844.
 Her father, William Applegate, Sr, emigrated from New Jersey to Pennsylvania, and from there to Corydon, Indiana, where he died at the ripe old age of 105 years!
 When 100 years old, he walked into the woods with his rifle, and without glasses, shot a squirrel in a tree.”

 William Applegate II (born in PA, 1766; died at age 78 in Harrison County, IN, 1844)